What Products Are Yoshon?

 A Quick Guide to the 5 Grains:

-Wheat: The most common grain, it has two seasons.
-Winter Wheat is always yoshon, and Spring Wheat is nearly always chodosh.
-Some US flour may be Winter Wheat and is yoshon year-round.
-However, if it contains Barley Malt, flour made of Winter Wheat should be checked out.
-Matzah and most matzo meal is yoshon.
-Wheat starts to be chodosh around mid-August.
+Wheat: This most common grain has two seasons.
+Winter Wheat is yoshon, and Spring Wheat is chodosh.
+Some US flour may be Winter Wheat and is yoshon year-round if no spring wheat has been added.
+It may contain Barley Malt as well and must be checked.
+Most matzah and matzo meals are yoshon.
+Wheat starts to be chodosh around late July to mid-August.

 Products to Stock Up On: Baby foods, bagels and bagel chips, bread, bread crumbs, buns, burritos & wraps, cakes, cereals, chow mein noodles, cookies, crackers, croutons, doughnuts, egg rolls, flour tortillas, frozen doughs and crusts, granola bars, noodles, pasta, pastries, pies, pita bread and pita chips, pizza, pretzels, rice & stuffing mixes, vital wheat gluten, wheat flour, and processed vegan products (most contain wheat gluten).